Scaled Relative Graph: Nonexpansive operators via 2D Euclidean Geometry: Preliminaries

 \section{Preliminaries}

-\begin{arxiv} We refer readers to standard references for more information on convex analysis \cite{hiriarturruty1993,boyd2004,beck_book2017}, nonexpansive and monotone operators \cite{BCBook,ryu2016}, and geometry \cite{wentworth1913,morley1933,pedoe1970}. \end{arxiv} Write $\hilbert$ for a real Hilbert space equipped with the inner product $\langle\cdot,\cdot\rangle$ and norm $\|\cdot\|$.
+We refer readers to standard references for more information on convex analysis \cite{hiriarturruty1993,boyd2004,beck_book2017}, nonexpansive and monotone operators \cite{BCBook,ryu2016}, and geometry \cite{wentworth1913,morley1933,pedoe1970}.
+Write $\hilbert$ for a real Hilbert space equipped with the inner product $\langle\cdot,\cdot\rangle$ and norm $\|\cdot\|$.
 We use Minkowski-type set notation that generalizes operations on individual elements to sets.
 For example, given $\alpha\in \reals$ and sets $U,V\subseteq\hilbert$, write

 Notice that if either $U$ or $V$ is $\emptyset$, then $U+V=\emptyset$.
 In particular, $U+V$ is the Minkowski sum.
 We use similar notation for sets of operators and complex numbers.
-The meanings should be clear from context, but for the sake of precision, we provide the full definitions in the \begin{sirev} appendix available online. \end{sirev} \begin{arxiv} appendix. \end{arxiv}
+The meanings should be clear from context, but for the sake of precision, we provide the full definitions in the appendix.

-\textbf{Multi-valued operators.} Multi-valued operators map a point to a set, whereas a single-valued operator (a function) maps a point to a point.
-This notion arises naturally in the study of nonexpansive operators and convex optimization.
-We follow standard notation \cite{BCBook,ryu2016}.